mbriggs/emacs-pager/README.md

 ### Usage

-`M-x shell`, and run a command that will invoke a pager (example would be `git log --pretty=oneline -n 20 --graph`).
-You should see the output in a new buffer.
-Press `q` to close the buffer.

-If you go to an external terminal and run the same command, you should see normal pager behaviour.
+If you set up your `PAGER` environment variable as described above, `emacs-pager` will be used automatically when needed (i.e. when output from a process would overflow the terminal).

+Press `q` to close the `emacs-pager` buffer and clean up temp files.

+You can also pipe things to `emacs-pager` just like you would to `less`, for example:

+    ls | emacs-pager

+You might consider a shell alias of `alias eless=emacs-pager` for comfort.